Taranto Puglia, Italy Travel Guide

 Search for the best flight options on Skyscanner.

-Taranto connects well to Italy's road network.
+Taranto connects properly to Italy's road network.
 National roads and the Autostrada A14 Adriatica yield access.
 A valid domestic driver's license is necessary.
 An International Driving Permit (IDP) comes highly recommended for non-EU citizens.

 Drive on the right.
 Seatbelts are mandatory.
 Mobile phone use is only permitted with a hands-free system.
 Be aware of ZTL (Zona a Traffico Limitato) zones in city centers; unauthorized entry may result in significant fines.